nicopap/bevy-debug-text-overlay/Readme.md

 This is a tinny crate so it's literally impossible to cause major breaking changes.
 But I'm not convinced the current macro API is optimal, and it might change in the future.

-### Cargo features

-#### `builtin-font`

-The plugin provides its own ascii font by default, but if you want to disable it, you can disable the `builtin-font` cargo feature.

-#### `debug`

-It is possible to replace `screen_print!` by an empty macro by disabling the `debug` cargo feature.
-This also disables all of `bevy-debug-text-overlay` dependencies, since there is no code to run.

-No further action is required to completely disable the plugin.
-Mock implementations are provided for release mod.

 ## License